dhirubhaikulkarni/React-Notes/ReactTheory (2).md

 1) It must have the render() method returning JSX (which is syntactically similar to HTML)
 2) The class component is instantiated and different life cycle method is kept alive and is run and invoked depending on the phase of the class component.
 3) Constructor is used as it needs to store state.
+4) Life Cycle method is:
+    - A) Mounting - componentDidMount()
+    - B) Updating - componentDidUpdate()
+    - C) Unmount - componentWillUnmount()
+    - D) Error Handling - componentWillUnmount()
+5) There are three categories of lifecycle methods: mounting, updating, and unmounting.
+      - A component “mounts” when it renders for the first time.
+This is when mounting lifecycle methods get called.
+      - The first time that a component instance renders, it does not update.
+Starting with the second render, a component updates every time that it renders.
+      - A component’s unmounting period occurs when the component is removed from the DOM.
+This could happen if the DOM is rerendered without the component, or if the user navigates to a different website or closes their web browser.

 ## 8. What is the virtual DOM?
 How does react use the virtual DOM to render the UI?